Understanding Startup Cap Table

 Well, we wouldn’t be talking about a startup cap table if it wasn’t important.
 In fact, it is crucial for potential investors.
 When you are about to take up outside funding, the investors normally ask you to show them your company’s cap table.
 They want to see if you have raised money before and who owns how much of the company.
 Investors are mainly interested in this information and nothing else, aside from your ideas.

 The reason why they want to know who else has invested is to see how much they would hold of the company and which of their competitors have invested in the company already.
-In addition to this, they also want to know how many shares would be given away and how will their ownership be diluted.
+In addition to this, they also want to know how many shares would be given away and how their ownership would be diluted.
 So, a cap table has to be right and it is not a good thing if a founder screws up the startup cap table at the onset.

 Key terms in a Cap Table